moliver28/research-handbook/content/handbook/support/workflows/account_verification.md

 #### Additional challenges

-If the user is a sole owner requesting a 2FA reset for themselves, or the user fails the initial challenges, use the [`Support::SaaS::Gitlab.com::2FA::Additional 2FA Challenges` macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/Additional%202FA%20Challenges.md?ref_type=heads) macro to send additional challenges, which are highlighted on the [Risk Factors for Account Ownership Verification table](https://internal.gitlab.com/handbook/support/#risk-factors-for-account-ownership-verification).
+If the user is a sole owner requesting a 2FA reset for themselves, or the user fails the initial challenges, use the [`Support::SaaS::Gitlab.com::2FA::Additional 2FA Challenges` macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/Additional%202FA%20Challenges.md?ref_type=heads) to send additional challenges, which are highlighted on the [Risk Factors for Account Ownership Verification table](https://internal.gitlab.com/handbook/support/#risk-factors-for-account-ownership-verification).

 #### Backup methods for authenticating an owner